PolyMathOrg/DataFrame/README.md

 df rowNames: #(A B C).
 ```

-Now if we print the DataFrame, we will see this
+Now if we print our data frame, it will look like this

 ```
      City         Population  SomeBool